 Topsham Ferry (River Exe)

 The Topsham Ferry runs between Topsham Quay riverside and Topsham Lock canalside.
-Contact Exeter City Council, Canals and Rivers Department on 01392 274306 (office); 07801 203338 (ferryman) This service is tide dependant, please check tide times.
+Contact Exeter City Council, Canals and Rivers Department on 01392 274306 (office); 07801 203338 (ferryman) This service is tide dependent, please check tide times.
 The ferry operates Easter-September daily (except Tuesdays) 9:30 to 17:30.
 From October-March Saturdays, Sundays and Bank Holidays 10:00 to 17:00 or sunset.
 Wave or phone for service.
-Between April and September the ferry may be available outside these hours, weather and tides permitting.
+Between April and September, the ferry may be available outside these hours, weather and tides permitting.
 Phone for further details.

 Dawlish Warren to Exmouth (River Exe)

 Although the official route of the SW Coast Path crosses the Exe at Starcross, between early April and the beginning of September you can save 3 miles of road walking (an off-road route is under development) by catching a water taxi from Dawlish Warren Point to Exmouth.
 To reach Dawlish Warren Point you pass through Dawlish Warren National Nature Reserve, and so to avoid disturbance to nesting birds and other wildlife, please keep out of fenced areas and no dogs are allowed on the ferry or the eastern half of the Nature Reserve.
 For more details see the Exeplorer water taxi website, or phone 07970 918418.